every election matters

 Absentee ballot deadlines

-Tuesday, August 19: All absentee ballot applications must be in by this date
+Tuesday, May 12: All absentee ballot applications returned by mail must be received by the Absentee Election Manager.

 -